- Key messages

 - There is guidance from Public Health England for everyone and for young people on shielding people most likely to get unwell if they catch coronavirus.

-- NHS Inform has advice for the public on their website, including guidance for households with possible coronavirus infection, information on how to get tested and contact tracing, guidance on physical distancing and protecting people who are most at risk of COVID-19.
+- NHS Inform has advice for the public on their website, including guidance for households with possible coronavirus infection, information on how to get tested and contact tracing.
+There is also guidance on physical distancing, protecting people who are most at risk of COVID-19 and face coverings.

 - The NHS 24 website has guidance about when to call the NHS 111 service.

-- The most up-to-date information provided by the Welsh Government is available on their website including guidance on staying at home and away from others, guidance for households with possible coronavirus, how to get tested and guidance on protecting those who are most at risk of COVID-19.
+- The most up-to-date information provided by the Welsh Government is available on their website including guidance on what you can and can't do during the outbreak, guidance for households with possible coronavirus and how to get tested.
+There is also guidance on protecting those who are most at risk of COVID-19 and face coverings.

 - Public Health Wales (PHW) also has guidance on COVID-19.

 - NHS Direct Wales 111 has a helpful online self-assessment guide you can click through to let you know when they should be telephoning their helpline.